TREK TO EVEREST BASE CAMP VIA ONE OF THE MOST FAMOUS ROUTES IN NEPAL

 you can see the memorials of those Sherpas who passed away on the glacier of Mt.
 Everest on the way to Expedition to the summit; Scott Fischer (American Mountaineer) and 10 times Everest summiteer Babu Chiri Sherpa (Nepali mountain guide) are

-among them.
 You can also enjoy the great view of some of the other peaks like Pumori, Mahalangur Himal, Khumbutse, and Lingtren.
 We are now in the vicinity of Everest but the great mountain still remains elusive.
 As you pass along a whispering stream leaving the Khumbu Glacier behind and hike up to Lobuche, you may begin to feel a little out of breath due to high altitude.

 Lobuche to Everest Base Camp (5364m) via Gorak Shep (5140m): approx. 7 hrs walk.

 Soon after breakfast, without wasting any more time we hike towards Gorak Shep.
 The sheer excitement of finally reaching your destination is sure to fuel your strength today.
 On reaching Gorak Shep, we check into the lodge have lunch and then continue